A brief introduction to BCCO

 Assistant Conductor

 Opportunities for classical music conductors to gain experience on the podium are hard to come by.
 It’s difficult to get this experience without a job, and impossible to get such a job without experience!
-Since his arrival at BCCO 12 years ago, Ming instituted a conductor mentoring program, and BCCO has funded an assitant conductor position.
-Our current assistant, Samantha Burgess, is in her last year of a 3-year cycle with us.
-Sam often leads warmups, sectionals, and some portions of rehearsals and concerts.
+Since his arrival at BCCO 12 years ago, Ming instituted a conductor mentoring program, and BCCO has funded a salaried assistant conductor position.
+Our current assistant, Samantha Burgess, just finished her last year of a 3-year cycle with us, and we will announce a new assistant soon.
+The assistant conductor often leads warmups, sectionals, and some portions of rehearsals and concerts.

 Sectionals and practice materials